UA-LPL/psmrts/docs/Development/product_specifications.md

  // Example of direct parameter creation support for configuration purposes auto parameter = ProductParameter( "name", "obj_file");
 ```
 Support for a `file` _type_ will be included in match/compare operations by checking for a _file_suffix_ in a _value_ keyword.
-The _value_ keyword will be explicitly added to the `ProductParameter`' JSON object before passing the JSON config to a `ProductConfiguration`.
+The _value_ keyword will be explicitly added to the `ProductParameter`' JSON object before passing the JSON config to a `ProductRequest`.

 A match validation call will be of the form:
 ```